NHL set to resume after 6-day break; 3 more games postponed

 AP Hockey Writer

-After shutting down for a week, the NHL resumes play Tuesday with three games on the schedule amid hopes that its extended holiday break caused by a rash of positive COVID-19 test results will set the stage for the league to complete an already upended season.

-The two-time defending Stanley Cup champion Tampa Bay Lightning won’t have either of its top goaltenders or their coach for its game against Montreal.
-Coach Peter DeBoer is out for the Vegas Golden Knights’ game at Los Angeles.
-And there are more disquieting signs.
+Washington is set to play again Wednesday against the Nashville Predators, who are dealing with their own virus absences, but the game is scheduled to go on as planned.

+“It’s not about who’s out, it’s about the players that are in and making sure we’re physically ready to play and mentally ready to play,” Nashville coach John Hynes said.
+“We feel like whoever’s going to be in the lineup against Washington will certainly be ready to play at the level we need them to.”

-The league on Monday postponed three more games slated for later this week to bring the total to 70 this season.
-Chicago’s game at Winnipeg scheduled for Wednesday and a home-and-home series Wednesday and Friday between Dallas and Colorado are the latest to be moved because of coronavirus concerns.
+Not every game will be played on time.
+Chicago’s game at Winnipeg scheduled for Wednesday and a home-and-home series Wednesday and Friday between Dallas and Colorado are the latest to be postponed because of coronavirus concerns.

+The province of Manitoba capped ticketed crowds at 250, so any Winnipeg home games for at least the next two weeks would be played with no fans in attendance.
+Along with needing to find new dates for the games postponed and more sure to come, the league also could shift games in Canada to later in the season with the goal of making sure there’s a crowd in the stands.

-As of now, the Winter Classic between the St. Louis Blues and Minnesota Wild is still scheduled to be played at Target Field in Minneapolis on Saturday night in keeping with the league’s New Year’s Day tradition.
+As of now, the Winter Classic between St. Louis and Minnesota is still scheduled to be played in front of a crowd of almost 40,000 at Target Field in Minneapolis on Saturday night in keeping with the league’s New Year’s Day tradition.

 “We’re just happy to be playing hockey,” Blues defenseman Justin Faulk said.
-“I think we should be playing.”
+“I don’t want to be sitting at home doing nothing during this time.
+I think we should be playing, and it’s good to be out there.”

 In an effort to do just that, the league brought back “taxi squads,” a feature from the pandemic-shortened 2020 season.
 Each team will be able to keep up to six player on the taxi squad and can make more emergency recalls from the minors to make sure there are 18 skaters and two goaltenders available for every game.